Fractured Magic: Egil Interlude III

 “Do you mind if I watch?”

-Wil bit her lip, considering, then shook her head.
+Wilhara bit her lip, considering, then shook her head.
 When she drew again, her eyes were distant, her hand seeming to move across the page without conscious thought.
 Egil felt content to watch in silence, enjoying the rare peace of the moment.

-“Works?”
-Egil asked.
+“Works?” he asked.

-“For a long time, I struggled with how to use this gift.
-The visions would predict terrible things, and I didn't know enough to interpret them, to recognize what was happening — not until after they came to pass.
-It’s knowledge, I've found, that is key.
-The more I know of the world, the more I see of it, the better I can understand what the visions predict.
-I found you today only because an acolyte recognized the inn when I described it — goddess knows how.
-That's not my business.
-Do you see?
-I consult with world leaders so I can put names to faces.
-If they ever appear in visions, then I will know them.”
+“For a long time,” she continued, “I struggled with how to use this gift.
+The visions would predict terrible things, and I didn’t know enough to be able to interpret them, to recognize what was happening —not until after they came to pass.
+I’ve come to realize I can’t save the world unless I see and know as much of it as possible.
+The more I see, the better I can recognize what the visions predict.
+I found you today because an acolyte knew the tavern when I described it—goddess knows how.
+That’s not my business.
+I send agents across the world, have them listen and report back to me.
+I consult with world leaders and put names to faces.
+If they ever appear in the oracle’s visions, I will know them.
+Such is my business.
+It’s a business based in the collection of knowledge.”

-“No, I imagine you've had enough of that.”
+“Atiuh above, no. I imagine you’ve had enough of that.”

 “Then what do you want from me?”

-“There's another step in the process, one that comes after the visions.
+“There’s another step in the process, one that comes after the visions.
 If I can interpret them quickly enough, I can soften the damage.
-If a vision shows a house burning, while I can't stop the fire, I can evacuate the building before the match is even set.
-But I'm only one woman; I can't be everywhere at once.
+If a vision shows a house burning, while I can’t stop the fire, I can evacuate the building before the match is even set.
+But I’m only one woman, and I can’t be everywhere at once.
 I need help.”

 “Why me?”
 Egil asked.
 “Knowing who I am?
 What I’ve done?”